-Shetland Amenity Trust, the events managing organisation, is dedicated to the preservation and enhancement of everything that is distinctive about Shetland's cultural and natural heritage.
+Shetland Amenity Trust manage Shetland Boat Week and we are dedicated to the preservation and enhancement of everything that is distinctive about Shetland's cultural and natural heritage.
 Created in 1983, the Trust continues to deliver an extensive range of high quality heritage and culture projects, in partnership with a range of local, national and international agencies.

 The Trust is proud to be part of a community which takes great pride and pleasure in our cultural and natural heritage, embracing traditions, dialect and our physical environment in all of its activities.